luismurao/tenm/README.md

 ```

 It has 40 rows and columns with the time-specific environmental values
-and additional column indicating if the observation will be used as
+and an additional column indicating if the observation will be used as
 train or test.

 ### Time-specific background generation

 The `tenm` package uses environmental background to compute the ROC and
-partial ROC test, estimate the prevalence of the species in the
+partial ROC test and estimate the prevalence of the species in the
 environmental space (proportion of environmental points inside the niche
 model).
 We will generate 10,000 environmental background points using as
-calibration area a neighborhood of 10 pixels around each occurrence
+calibration area and a neighborhood of 10 pixels around each occurrence
 point (buffer_ngbs parameter).

 ``` r